Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Code Construction

 \subsection{The LINS Algorithm}

 The LINS algorithm enumerates finite-index normal subgroups of finitely presented groups.
 We use the GAP~\cite{gap4} implementation provided by the LINS package~\cite{lins, firth2005} to enumerate subgroups of the rotation group $\Delta^+(p,3,2)$.
 The coset table for $N$ encodes the tessellation combinatorics: vertices are orbits under the generator of order 3, edges are orbits under the generator of order 2, and faces are orbits under the generator of order $p$.
+Table~\ref{tab:pipeline_comparison} compares our construction pipeline with prior work.